Jani1XY/bookmarkDB/readme.md

 - add basic functions
     - folder selector in the extension
     - option to create new folder in extension
-    - delete bookmark option in the extension
     - move between folders (managed on the website)
+    - add confirmation when pressing delete on extension

+- website displays every bookmark

 - find a way to not need {'Access-Control-Allow-Origin': '*'} on every return